stadium-software/repeater-datagrid/README.md

 Add controls that match your columns to the page.

+To run the sample, add controls that match the FilterData dataset in the example as described [above](#filterdatadataset-type).
 The set of controls needed for the LoadTest page in the example application will look like this:

 ![](images/PageControls.png)

-Add controls that match the FilterData dataset in the example as described [above](#filterdatadataset-type).

 ### Main Container
 1. Drag a *Container* control to the page